EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Details of EraseLoRA

-\begin{itemize} \item \textbf{Hardware.} All experiments are conducted on 8$\times$NVIDIA H100 GPUs (80GB each) with mixed-precision (FP16) training. \item \textbf{MLLM choices.} InternVL3-78B~\citep{zhu2025internvl3} is used in BFE (\cref{sec:bfe}) as the default MLLM due to its strong background-aware reasoning.
-To validate flexibility across different MLLMs, we additionally test representative models of various scales, including LLaVA-7B \citep{liu2023llava} and Qwen2.5-VL-72B \citep{bai2025qwen2.5vl}.
-We further include a hallucination-mitigated model, LLaVA-7B w/ MARINE \citep{zhao2024marine}, to examine the impact of object hallucination on removal quality (see Tab. \ref{tab:ab_robustness_mllms}). {\item \textbf{Tag2Mask choices.} Grounding DINO~\citep{liu2024groundingdino} and SAM2~\citep{ravi2025sam2} are used in BFE (\cref{sec:bfe}) as the default Tag2Mask model to obtain pixel-level masks for MLLM-predicted tags.
-To validate flexibility across different Tag2Mask models, we additionally test three state-of-the-art segmentation models, including Seg4Diff~\citep{kim2025seg4diff}, YOLOE~\citep{wang2025yoloe} and SAM3~\citep{carion2025sam3} (see Tab. \ref{tab:appendix_tag2mask}).} \item \textbf{LoRA details.} We test multiple ranks ($r\in\{16,32,64,128\}$) for the LoRA adapters inserted into attention blocks, and set the rank to $r=32$, providing the best results, for all experiments (see Fig. \ref{fig:appendix_tta_param}). \item \textbf{TTA iterations.} We compare different numbers of iterations ($\{100, 200, 300, 400, 500\}$) during test-time adaptation, and set 500 iterations for all experiments as a practical balance between quality and efficiency (see Fig. \ref{fig:appendix_tta_param}). \item \textbf{Loss weights.} The weight of the puzzle loss $\mathcal{L}_{\text{puzzle}}$ is set to $\lambda = 0.2$ in the TTA objective. \item \textbf{Computational cost of TTA.} The VRAM usage, number of additional parameters, and latency of BRSA (\cref{sec:brsa}) during test-time optimization are summarized in Tab. {\ref{tab:appendix_tta_cost}.
-Only the LoRA parameters are updated during optimization and the updated LoRA weights are merged into the backbone afterward~\citep{hu2022lora}.
-As a result, EraseLoRA incurs no extra computational cost at inference time, consistent with standard text-to-image diffusion architectures~\citep{rombach2022sd, podell2023sdxl, esser2024dit} (see Tab.~\ref{tab:appendix_efficiency_results}).} \end{itemize}
+\begin{itemize} \item \textbf{Hardware.} All experiments are conducted on NVIDIA RTX PRO 6000 Blackwell Server Edition GPUs with 96GB VRAM using mixed-precision (FP16). \item \textbf{Diffusion Backbone choices.} SD3.5-M~\cite{esser2024dit} is used as the default text-to-image diffusion backbone based on its powerful text-image alignment ability.
+To validate flexibility across diverse modern diffusion backbones, we additionally test our method on several different diffusion architectures, including SD1.5~\cite{rombach2022sd}, SDXL~\cite{podell2024sdxl}, and FLUX.1~\cite{flux2024} (see Tab. \ref{tab:appendix_robustness_backbones}). \item \textbf{MLLM choices.} InternVL3-78B~\cite{zhu2025internvl3} is used in BFE (\cref{sec:bfe}) as the default MLLM due to its strong background-aware reasoning.
+To validate flexibility across different MLLMs, we additionally test representative models of various scales, including LLaVA-7B \cite{liu2023llava} and Qwen2.5-VL-72B \cite{bai2025qwen2.5vl}.
+We further include a hallucination-mitigated model, LLaVA-7B w/ MARINE \cite{zhao2025marine}, to examine the impact of object hallucination on removal quality (see Tab. \ref{tab:ab_robustness_mllms_tag2mask}, left).
+For all MLLM variants, we consistently apply the same full prompt as illustrated in Fig. \ref{fig:appendix_mllm_prompt} to ensure a fair comparison of their background-aware reasoning capabilities. {\item \textbf{Tag2Mask choices.} Grounding DINO~\cite{liu2024groundingdino} and SAM2~\cite{ravi2025sam2} are used in BFE (\cref{sec:bfe}) as the default Tag2Mask model to obtain pixel-level masks for MLLM-predicted tags.
+To validate flexibility across different Tag2Mask models, we additionally test three state-of-the-art segmentation models, including Seg4Diff~\cite{kim2025seg4diff}, YOLOE~\cite{wang2025yoloe} and SAM3~\cite{carion2025sam3} (see Tab. \ref{tab:ab_robustness_mllms_tag2mask}, right).} \item \textbf{LoRA details.} We test multiple ranks ($r\in\{16,32,64,128\}$) for the LoRA adapters inserted into attention blocks, and set the rank to $r=32$, providing the best results, for all experiments (see Fig. \ref{fig:appendix_tta_param}). \item \textbf{TTA iterations.} We compare different numbers of iterations ($\{100, \allowbreak 200, \allowbreak 300, \allowbreak 400, \allowbreak 500, \allowbreak 600\}$) during test-time adaptation. (see Fig. \ref{fig:appendix_tta_param}).
+While we set 500 iterations as the default for all experiments to ensure maximum quality, we also introduce an Early Stopping (E.S.) strategy to significantly improve efficiency while maintaining quality.
+We provide the technical details of this strategy in \cref{subsec:limitations}. \item \textbf{Loss weights.} The weight of the puzzle loss $\mathcal{L}_{\text{puzzle}}$ is set to $\lambda = 0.2$ in the TTA objective. \item \textbf{Computational cost of TTA.} The VRAM usage, number of additional parameters, and optimization time of BRSA (\cref{sec:brsa}) during test-time optimization are summarized in Tab. \ref{tab:appendix_robustness_backbones}.
+Only the LoRA parameters are updated during optimization and the updated LoRA weights are merged into the backbone afterward~\cite{hu2022lora}.
+As a result, EraseLoRA incurs no extra computational cost at inference time, consistent with standard text-to-image diffusion architectures~\cite{rombach2022sd, podell2024sdxl, esser2024dit, flux2024} (see Tab.~\ref{tab:appendix_removalbench_inference_cost}, right). \end{itemize}